Skip to Main Content

 Number TwoCitations are only as good as the information in the database.
 Oftentimes, when article information is entered into a database, the name of the author appears in all caps.
 Then, when the databases makes a citation for you, it leaves the author(s) name(s) this way.
 No citation style uses all caps, so the author(s) name(s) must be fixed manually.

-Number ThreeDepending on the method you use to copy and paste the citation, sometimes the italics used in the citation does not copy over.
+Number ThreeDepending on the method you use to copy and paste the citation, sometimes the italics used in the citation do not copy over.
 Make sure to add italics into your citation in the necessary places.

 Guide Credits